zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/AWS-operations-agent/README.md

 python src/client.py --local
 ```

-The client will show you available local agents:
+#### Note: `The client will show you available local agents and can only connect with one Agent at a time, since both agents are deployed to 8080.
+Ensure you stop nginx otherwise it will conflict with local deployment.
+Or else, please change nginx port by updating server block configuration and correspondingly change Okta configurations.`

 ```
 🤖 Local Testing Mode
 ==============================